-Beginning with 7th grade chemistry our school is applying the science „chemistry“ to real life situations.
+Beginning with 7th grade chemistry, our school is applying the science „chemistry“ to real life situations.
 This includes understanding carbon dioxide, how it is produced, and environmental impacts including how to avoid the rising level of CO2 in our atmosphere.
 Water is also a major 7th grade topic covered.
 The topic includes learning about the importance of water and water conservation.

 Later, in 9th grade, when acids and bases are examined, we also aim to apply chemistry to real life.
 For example, how can it be that red cabbage changes its color to blue, or why do athletes use magnesium tablets after running?
 In the second semester the students start with the organic chemistry: hydrocarbons are the main topic.

 In 7th grade, students have a two-periods per week class for one semester (physics is taught in the other semester).
 In 8th to 10th grade, they have two periods per week.
 At least one of the two hours takes place in a lab room, which makes it possible to have a lot of student labs whenever possible.

-Besides doing student labs other forms of instructions are included: acting as a researcher, self-organized learning, and problem-orientated learning (for example, to prepare for the MSA-presentation in 10th grade).
+Besides doing student labs, other forms of instructions are included: acting as a researcher, self-organized learning, and problem-orientated learning (for example, to prepare for the MSA-presentation in 10th grade).

 “Der einfachste Versuch, den man selbst gemacht hat, ist besser als der schönste, den man nur sieht.”
 (Michael Faraday 1791-1867)